yaokai-liu/Machine/README.md

 ```
 [16-bit], [7-byte], [32]
 ```
+Specially, a variable width can be set as `[?]` means the width is determined by the value, but it can only be used in definition of instruction forms.

 A bit field are two number contacted with `-`.
 These two number are called left(highest) bound and right(lowest) bound of the bit field.